10 Ways to Save Energy at Home This Earth Day

 This Earth Day, we’ve put together 10 meaningful ways you can cut energy use, lower bills, and celebrate the planet today and every day.
 “Our Power, Our Planet” is the theme of this year’s Earth

-The Investment Tax Credit (ITC), also commonly referred to as the federal tax credit provides a 30% tax credit for projects installed through the end of 2025.
+The Investment Tax Credit (ITC), also commonly referred to as the federal tax credit formerly provided a 30% tax credit for projects installed through the end of 2025.

-Previously lasting through 2034, with the July 4th passing of the One Big Beautiful Bill Act, the tax credit is now only available through December 31, 2025.
-In 2026 and beyond there will be no federal solar tax credit.
+Previously lasting through 2034, with the July 4th passing of the One Big Beautiful Bill Act, the tax credit was only available for residential projects through December 31, 2025.
+In 2026 and beyond there is no federal solar tax credit for homeowners.

 This incentive differs from other incentives in that it works in a block grant format.
 The incentive rewards early movers in installing solar by rewarding them with more money by the wattage of their solar system.